integreat-io/integreat/README.md

 [![npm Version](https://img.shields.io/npm/v/integreat.svg)](https://www.npmjs.com/package/integreat)
 [![Maintainability](https://api.codeclimate.com/v1/badges/a5bd9841a47ff9f74577/maintainability)](https://codeclimate.com/github/integreat-io/integreat/maintainability)

-**Note:** We're closing in on a more stable version, but there might still be a few changes coming before v1.0.
-We encourage trying out and experimenting with Integreat, and we highly appreciate feedback, but know that some things might still change.

 The basic idea of Integreat is to make it easy to define how to send data to and receive data from a set of [**services**](#services), and expose them through a well defined interface, abstracting away the specifics of each service.